 As far as endurance, Diamond is hoping for 90 minutes, which is not much, though it would probably suffice for many training flights, especially if they’re mostly flown at reduced power, which they typically are.
 That 90-minute figure, however, is still a future goal, Diamond suggests.
 If that’s the case, that’s a problem.
 Having much less endurance than 90 minutes would create a serious concern on every flight.

 Why did Diamond choose the DA40 and not the smaller two-seat DA20?
 In fact, I did a double-take when I read Diamond’s release about the new plane.
 Why would it elect to haul around the extra weight of a four-seat airframe when it already has a proven two-seater in its lineup?
 I don’t know the answer.

-Finally, is Diamond doing this because it sees a real need in the training market, and if so, where do they see that need, in noise-sensitive Europe or in the United States and Canada?
+Finally, is Diamond doing this because it sees a real need in the training market, and if so, where does it see that need—in noise-sensitive Europe or in the United States and Canada?
 In other words, is Diamond really rolling out a product and a new business/profit center, or is it doing PR in a particularly effective way?
-Diamond, as you might know, has a record of taking a long time on its products, and that’s a good thing in some ways.
-They tend to wait until it’s right (with noteworthy exceptions, namely Thielert’s hugely problematic diesel engine, I admit).
-I don’t know the answer to the question, and I guess it doesn’t matter.
-We’ll see how the program progresses.
-Fielding an all-electric plane is the bleeding edge of technology, and there’s no guarantee of success.
+Diamond, as you might know, has a record of taking a long time on its products, and that’s a good thing in a lot of ways.
+It tends to wait until it’s right (with noteworthy exceptions, namely Thielert’s hugely problematic diesel engine, I admit).
+The company seems committed to the eDA40, and we’ll see how the program progresses, but in the knowledge that fielding an all-electric plane is the bleeding edge of technology, and there’s no guarantee of success.